Sleep Disorders

 • The role of intratympanic steroid administration is unclear. | |

-Immunomodulatory agents such as methotrexate, cyclophosphamide, azathioprine, or mycophenolate mofetil may be used to supplant the glucocorticoids if the patient has had a positive response, although there are no large studies supporting these agents.
-A retrospective analysis suggested that there remains a subset of patients with autoimmune hearing loss who are steroid nonresponders but show improvement with other cytotoxic medications (55).
-Methotrexate showed promise in preliminary studies; however, in a randomized, double-blind, placebo-controlled study, it failed to show efficacy in preserving hearing recovery gained through prednisone therapy (39).
-A prospective open-label study of 17 patients with autoimmune hearing loss (five of whom had idiopathic autoimmune hearing loss) demonstrated audiometric improvement in 65% (11 out of 17) of patients at 12 months (65).
-Other reports have included azathioprine or mycophenolate mofetil either as monotherapy or in combination with prednisone (90), but controlled studies have yet to be conducted.
-A review of one group’s 10-year experience with various non-biological steroid-sparing agents in 16 patients with autoimmune hearing loss indicated a modest response (09).
+Immunosuppressive agents.
+Immunomodulatory agents, such as methotrexate, cyclophosphamide, azathioprine, or mycophenolate mofetil, may be used to supplant the glucocorticoids if the patient has had a positive response, although there are no high-quality studies supporting these agents.
+A retrospective analysis suggested that there remains a subset of patients with autoimmune hearing loss who are steroid nonresponders but show improvement with other cytotoxic medications (60).
+Although methotrexate showed promise in preliminary studies, in a randomized, double-blind, placebo-controlled study, it failed to show efficacy in preserving hearing recovery gained through prednisone therapy (43).
+A prospective open-label study of 17 patients with autoimmune hearing loss (five of whom had idiopathic autoimmune hearing loss) demonstrated audiometric improvement in 65% (11 of 17) at 12 months (73).
+Other reports have included azathioprine or mycophenolate mofetil as monotherapy, azathioprine combined with prednisone, or azathioprine combined with methotrexate (104; 47), but controlled studies have yet to be conducted.
+A review of one group’s 10-year experience with various nonbiological steroid-sparing agents in 16 patients with autoimmune hearing loss suggested a beneficial modest response (12).
 Given the relative paucity of data regarding this situation, use of these agents as first-line therapy cannot be recommended.

-Presently, there is not enough evidence that any of the proposed alternative treatments can replace steroids as initial treatment.
-More studies are needed to test the value of biological therapies and how to manage steroid resistant disease (89).
+Presently, there is insufficient evidence that any of the proposed alternative treatments can replace steroids as initial treatment.
+More studies are needed to test the value of biological therapies and how to manage steroid-resistant disease (103).

-Enoxaparin, a low-molecular weight heparin, has shown promise in the management of immune-related sensorineural hearing loss.
-Patients receiving the enoxaparin twice daily demonstrated both a subjective and objective reduction in symptoms with no reported side effects (73).
+Enoxaparin.
+Enoxaparin, a low-molecular-weight heparin, has shown promise in managing immune-related sensorineural hearing loss.
+Patients receiving enoxaparin twice daily demonstrated both a subjective and objective reduction in symptoms with no reported side effects (81).

-Data on the use of volume expanders, inhaled vasodilators, herbal remedies, and hyperbaric oxygen are very limited.
-Hyperbaric oxygen therapy (HBOT) is used to increase oxygen supply to ischemic cochlear structures in sensorineural hearing loss.
-AAO-HNS recommends hyperbaric oxygen therapy as an optional therapy to be used within 3 months of onset of sensorineural hearing loss.
-A meta-analysis including three randomized controlled trials and 16 nonrandomized studies, pooling 2401 patients, revealed that compared to medical therapy alone, hyperbaric oxygen therapy combined with medical therapy may be more efficacious for patients treated in a salvage setting, with severe to profound (greater than 70 dB HL) hearing loss, and treated for a total treatment duration of 1200 minutes (96).
-Oral tolerization therapy has been suggested, similar to the use of ovine myelin basic protein for multiple sclerosis and type II collagen for rheumatoid arthritis, but it has not been attempted due to the still unclear etiologic antigen(s).
+Hyperbaric oxygen therapy.
+Hyperbaric oxygen therapy increases oxygen supply to ischemic cochlear structures in sensorineural hearing loss.
+The American Academy of Otolaryngology-Head and Neck Surgery recommends hyperbaric oxygen therapy as an optional therapy to be used within 3 months of sensorineural hearing loss onset.
+A meta-analysis including three randomized controlled trials and 16 nonrandomized studies, pooling 2401 patients, revealed that compared to medical therapy alone, hyperbaric oxygen therapy combined with medical therapy may be more efficacious for patients treated in a salvage setting, with severe-to-profound (greater than 70 dB HL) sensorineural hearing loss, and treated for a total treatment duration of 1200 minutes (110).

-Prognosis for patients who do not receive therapy is not well categorized; the anticipated outcome is progressive hearing loss and ultimately sensorineural deafness.
+Prognosis for patients who do not receive therapy is poorly categorized; the anticipated outcome is progressive hearing loss and, ultimately, sensorineural deafness.
 The prognosis for those patients with autoimmune hearing loss who receive and respond to therapy is usually good, with recovery of most, if not all, premorbid hearing.
-Patients with systemic manifestations of autoimmune disease at presentation generally have a lower response rate and those with isolated vestibular symptoms are usually responsive to steroids (18).
-The long-term outcomes in these patients are variable, with some patients requiring continued immunotherapy for several years to prevent relapses whereas others can complete treatment in a period of months (68; 43; 78; 38).
+Patients with systemic manifestations of autoimmune disease at presentation generally have a lower response rate and those with isolated vestibular symptoms are usually responsive to steroids (20).
+The long-term outcomes in these patients are variable, with some patients requiring continued immunotherapy for several years to prevent relapses whereas others can complete treatment in a period of months (76; 48; 87; 42).
 The response rates to treatment are difficult to determine and the use of response to treatment as a diagnostic criterion artificially elevates the success of therapy.
-Consensus opinion is that spontaneous recovery almost always occurs within 2 weeks.
-Given that steroids have been reported to work best within 1 to 2 weeks of symptom onset with little benefit seen in cases over 4 weeks, there is a sense of urgency in making an appropriate diagnosis and instituting therapy in order to maximize successful outcomes.
+The consensus opinion is that spontaneous recovery almost always occurs within 2 weeks.
+Given that steroids have been reported to work best within 1 to 2 weeks of symptom onset with little benefit seen in cases over 4 weeks, there is a sense of urgency in making an appropriate diagnosis and instituting therapy to maximize successful outcomes.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.